Search for a course

 Inspectors are the public face of the organisations they work for and are required to undertake practical investigation work on behalf of the organisation They are required to investigate an initial claim of animal neglect or reported animal cruelty and, if the problem is due to neglect, they work to provide practical animal care advice.
-In cases of suspected animal cruelty they collect evidence, undertake interviews and possibly remove the animal from the situation.
+In cases of suspected animal cruelty, they collect evidence, undertake interviews and possibly remove the animal from the situation.
 Later, they may be required to present evidence in court.
 This can be a highly rewarding career choice, as it involves a hands-on approach to making a difference in terms of preventing and alleviating animal suffering.
 However, it is an extremely demanding job, both physically and emotionally, and there are many challenges.
-The Level 3 Animal Welfare Officer Diploma has been designed for those who want to pursue a career that involves a hands on approach to preventing and alleviating animal cruelty and is relevant for working as an Animal Welfare Officer/Inspector for a charity, local authority, council, inspectorate work and more.
+Level 3 Diploma Animal Welfare Officer has been designed for those who want to pursue a career that involves a hands-on approach to preventing and alleviating animal cruelty and is relevant for working as an Animal Welfare Officer/Inspector for a charity, local authority, council, inspectorate work and more.

 Animal Charity Receptionist: